whoisdsmith/AI-MTHRFCKR/AI-MTHRFCKR.md

 - [Warmer.AI](http://warmer.ai) - Warmer.AI - AI Email Writer.
 Warmer Uses AI Email Personalization To Write Your Email Outreach.
 - [WordHero](https://wordhero.co) - WordHero - AI-powered Email Writing Assistance

 ---

-### Productivity

-- [Adobe Sensei](https://www.adobe.com/br/sensei.html) - Adobe Sensei Is An AI And Machine Learning Framework By Adobe That Provides Various AI-powered Solutions For Businesses.
-- [Albus](https://www.springworks.in/albus/) - Albus Is A Conversational AI Platform That Provides An AI-powered Customer Support Experience.
-- [Alfred](https://www.alfredsearch.com/) - Alfred Is A Search Engine For Internal Knowledge Management, Helping Teams To Find Information Quickly And Efficiently.
-- [Bright Eye](https://apps.apple.com/us/app/bright-eye/id1593932475) - Bright Eye Is An AI-powered App For IOS That Helps You Get Better Sleep By Tracking And Analyzing Your Sleep Patterns.
-- [ChatGPT Chrome Extension](https://chrome.google.com/webstore/detail/chatgpt-for-search-engine/feeonheemodpkdckaljcjogdncpiiban) - A Google Chrome Extension That Allows You To Search The Web Using OpenAI's Language Model.
-- [ChatGPT](https://chat.openai.com/chat) - A Text-based AI Chatbot Developed By OpenAI That Can Answer Questions And Perform Various Tasks.
-- [ChatGPT Writer](https://chatgptwriter.ai/) - A Text-based AI Writing Tool That Can Help You Generate High-quality Content.
-- [Cogniflow](https://www.cogniflow.ai/) - Cogniflow Is An AI-powered Process Automation Platform That Helps Businesses Automate And Optimize Workflows.
-- [DeepL](https://deepl.com/) - DeepL Is An AI-powered Language Translation Service That Provides Accurate And Fast Translations.
-- [Enzyme](https://www.enzyme.com/) - Enzyme Is An AI-powered Sales Acceleration Platform That Helps Sales Teams Prioritize, Personalize, And Automate Their Outreach.
-- [Fireflies.ai](https://fireflies.ai/) - Fireflies.ai Is An AI-powered Meeting Transcription And Note-taking Platform That Helps Teams Stay Organized And Focused.
-- [FlowGPT](https://flowgpt.com/) - A GPT-3 Powered AI That Writes For You
-- [Glean](https://www.glean.com/) - A Tool For Codeless Data Analysis And Visualization
-- [Ipso AI](https://ipso.ai/) - A Platform For Creating And Hosting Custom AI Models
-- [Krisp](https://krisp.ai/) - A Tool That Removes Background Noise From Audio In Real-time
-- [Maester.app](https://maester.app/) - A Platform For Learning New Skills Through Personalized, Hands-on Projects
-- [Marketplan](https://marketplan.io/) - A Tool For Creating And Sharing Marketing Plans And Budgets
-- [Mem.ai](https://mem.ai/) - A Personal Productivity Tool That Uses AI To Help Manage Tasks And Reminders
-- [Merlin](https://merlin.foyer.work/) - An AI-powered Content Creation Platform
-- [Nanonets](https://nanonets.com/) - An AI Platform That Makes It Easy To Build, Train And Deploy Custom Image Recognition Models
-- [Notion AI](https://affiliate.notion.so/futurepedia) - An AI Platform That Helps Automate And Scale Businesses
-- [Noty.ai](https://noty.ai/) - A Personalized News Aggregation Tool Powered By AI
-- [Oracle](https://askoracle.app/) - An AI Tool That Predicts The Future With Accuracy And Reliability
-- [Otter AI](https://otter.ai/) - An AI Tool That Transcribes And Summarizes Audio And Video Content
-- [Personal.ai](https://www.personal.ai/) - An AI-powered Personal Shopping Assistant.
-- [Puzzle](https://www.puzzlelabs.ai/) - A Platform That Automates Repetitive Business Processes Using AI
-- [Qatalog](https://qatalog.com/) - A Tool For Organizing, Collaborating And Automating Work
-- [Rationale](https://rationale.jina.ai/) - An AI Tool For Explaining Deep Learning Models
-- [Reclaim AI](https://reclaim.ai/) - An AI-powered Knowledge Management Tool For Modern Teams
-- [Rewind AI](https://www.rewind.ai/) - A Platform That Uses AI To Help Protect And Recover Important Data
-- [Scale](https://scale.com/) - A Platform For Training And Deploying Custom AI Models At Scale
-- [Slides AI](https://www.slidesai.io/) - A Platform That Automates Slide Creation Using AI
-- [SummerEyes](https://summereyes.ai/) - An AI Tool That Helps With Sales Enablement And Prospecting
-- [Supernormal](https://supernormal.com/) - An AI Tool That Helps Automate And Manage Day-to-day Business Operations
-- [Text Generator Plugin](https://text-gen.com/) - A Plugin That Generates High-quality Text Using AI
-- [Texti](https://texti.app/) - An AI-powered Text Editor For Faster And More Productive Writing
-- [TinyWow](https://tinywow.com/) - An AI Platform That Helps Businesses Automate And Scale Customer Engagement
-- [Typly](https://typly.app/) - An AI Tool That Helps Manage Time And Productivity
-- [Whisper Memos](https://whispermemos.com/) - An AI-powered Tool For Taking And Organizing Voice Notes
-- [Xembly](https://www.xembly.com/) - A Platform That Allows Developers To Automate And Scale Their Work Using AI.

----